attractivechaos/k8/README.md

 It is important to call the `close()` or the `destroy()` methods to deallocate the memory to avoid memory leaks.

+Line reading in the latest K8 should be a little slower than in the initial release, because the separation of `File` and `iStream` adds overhead.
+Nonetheless, the current implementation is more flexible and the speed difference should be minor.

 ###The Bytes Object

 `Bytes` provides a byte array class.
 It has the following methods: